Lindsey B: The Woman, The Legend (Part 1)

 View our Lindsey B stock here

 Our Pearl (to the left) and the original advertising sheet for Pearl printed in 1985.
-We’ve recently been sent the photo of a Pearl on the facade of a building.
+We’ve also seen a photo of a Pearl on the facade of a building.
 According to Lindseys partner Ivan, the figure was displayed above a strip club.

 Lulu and Rosa wall masks in my private collection.
 These are both prototypes.